 Georgia 30 Day Notice to Vacate

-A Georgia 30 Day Notice to Vacate is a lease termination letter written to end a month-to-month tenancy.
+A Georgia 30 Day Notice to Vacate is a lease termination letter written to end a month-to-month lease.
 This notice may be used for tenants with no written lease that pay rent monthly or for tenants with an expired lease.

 This letter fulfills the minimum amount of notice required for tenants, but landlords are legally required to provide more notice.

-This legal letter shall be delivered at least thirty (30) calendar days before the end of the following rental period.
+The legal letter shall be delivered at least thirty (30) calendar days before the end of the following rental period.

 Georgia 60 Day Notice to Vacate

-A Georgia 60 Day Notice to Vacate is lease termination letter written to terminate a month-to-month tenancy.
+A Georgia 60 Day Notice to Vacate is lease termination letter written to terminate a month-to-month lease.
 This notice may also be used for tenants with no written lease that pay rent monthly or for tenants with an expired lease.

 This letter is typically used by landlords because it satisfies the legally required amount of notice whereas tenants only need to provide a 30 day notice.

-This lease termination letter shall be provided at least sixty (60) calendar days prior to the termination date.
+The lease termination letter shall be provided at least sixty (60) calendar days prior to the termination date.

 How to Write an Eviction Notice in Georgia